jundalisay/superb/content/en/research/mohammad/quran/sura-022.md

-22. THE PILGRIMAGE (al-Hajj)
+---
+title: "THE PILGRIMAGE (al-Hajj)"
+heading: "Chapter 22 of the Quran Simplified"
+date: 2021-11-20
+image: "/covers/quran.jpg"
+description: "This is the Book in which there is no doubt, a guide for the righteous."
+linkb: /mohammad/quran/
+linkbtext: "Index"
+linkf: /mohammad/quran/
+linkftext: "Index"
+---

 1. O people, be conscious of your Lord.
 The quaking of the Hour is a tremendous thing.

-2. On the Day when you will see it: every nurs- ing mother will discard her infant, and every pregnant woman will abort her load, and you will see the people drunk, even though they are not drunk—but the punishment of Allah is severe.
+2. On the Day when you will see it: every nursing mother will discard her infant, and every pregnant woman will abort her load, and you will see the people drunk, even though they are not drunk—but the punishment of Allah is severe.

-3. Among the people is he who argues about
-Allah without knowledge, and follows every defiant devil.
+3. Among the people is he who argues about Allah without knowledge, and follows every defiant devil.

 4. It was decreed for him, that whoever follows him—he will misguide him, and lead him to the torment of the Blaze.

 5. O people!
 If you are in doubt about the Res- urrection—We created you from dust, then from a small drop, then from a clinging clot,